YasheerahYaqoot/acm_project/README.md

 ## Run the Project
 ### Running Sliding Mode Control
+- Open the `SlidingMode/Main.ipynb` file.
+- Run the code until the Unity part.
+There are two trajectories - for flying and landing.
+If you need to estimate your own trajectory - inherit the class `SlidingModeControl` and change three functions: `True_traj, Solve_derivatives and Loss`.
+All other parameters are easy to change too.
+See the example of `SlidingModeControl_Grounding` class.
+- Paste the file `control.cs` on the prefab of the drone in Unity.
+- Press Play and wait until there is a message with the IP address.
+Check it with the IP in `SlidingMode/Main.ipynb` file in Unity part.
+- When the Unity environment is ready - start sending the trajectory of the quadcopter.
 ### Running MPC
 - Install dependencies: `pip install casadi`
 - The file `Morphogear_MPC.py` is the main run file